tonysparks/litac/README.md

 ```

 # Features
+* functions, structures, unions, enums, typedefs
 * no headers, no need for forward declarations
 * generics for structs, unions and functions
-* `using` which allows for flattening field access in structs or unions
+* `using` which allows for flattening field access in structs, unions and function arguments
 * type inference
 * generic type inference
 * struct/union "methods"